-The college uses Dube Travel for airline and rental car reservations and Academic Services staff will make the appropriate arrangement for travel with the information given in the above form.
+The college uses Dube Travel for airline and rental car reservations and the Academic Administrative Assistant for your department or program will make the appropriate arrangements for travel with the information given in the above form.
 Dunn House is the preferred accommodation for outside examiners.